The self-administered test has an accuracy rate of 97 per cent.PHOTO: DUKE-NUS

 Professor Ooi Eng Eong, from the Duke-NUS emerging infectious diseases programme, said: "As the virus evolves to become more infectious, like with Delta and Omicron, the evolution has to do with its ability to infect - and the key is through ACE2.
 So as the virus becomes more infectious, our test will work better."

 To validate these results, a clinical study involving more than 100 participants was conducted at SGH.
-The study demonstrated that Pasport's sensitivity - the ability to identify those infected as positive - was at 97 per cent.
-Its specificity - the ability to correctly return a negative result - was at 90.6 per cent.
+The study demonstrated that Pasport's sensitivity - the ability to identify those infected as positive - was at 97 per cent; while its specificity - the ability to correctly return a negative result - was at 90.6 per cent, compared to PCR tests.

-PCR tests typically have a sensitivity rate of more than 99 per cent and a specificity rate of more than 99.5 per cent.
+PCR tests typically have a sensitivity rate of more than 99.5 per cent and a specificity rate of around 100 per cent.
 The World Health Organisation requires ARTs to have a sensitivity rate of above 80 per cent.
+Prof Ooi said that with such a saliva test, general practitioners would be able to administer it for early diagnosis of Covid-19, without having to send a test sample to the lab for processing.

 Subscribe to our mailing list to get the updates to your email inbox...